LTS5/cmp/doc/source/installation.rst

     import cmp

-Importing should now give you an error.
-If it does, please send an email to the `CMTK-users group <http://groups.google.com/group/cmtk-users>`_.
+Importing should not give you an error.
+If it does, please send an email to the `CMTK-users group <http://groups.google.com/group/cmtk-users>`_ with the traceback shown.

 .. note:: The Connectome Mapper is not yet packaged in NeuroDebian.
 As soon as this happens, you will then be
           able to install with *sudo apt-get install connectomemapper*